Native Plant Giveaways

 For further information go to hornsby.nsw.gov.au/nursery

-Under the Native Plant Giveaways – 2025 program, residents are limited to attending the Community nursery at their pre-booked time once a year.
-Only one booking per property is permitted under this program.
+Residents are strictly limited to attending the nursery at their pre-booked day and time.
+To ensure free native plants are available for all, only one booking per property per annum is permitted under this program.

 Yes.
-To receive free plants at the Native Plant Giveaways – August 2025 program, you need to provide evidence that you live within Hornsby Shire, so please bring along your driver's licence, rates notice or utility bill (digital or hard copy).
+To receive free plants at the Native Plant Giveaways, you need to provide evidence that you live within Hornsby Shire, so please bring along your driver's licence, rates notice or utility bill (digital or hard copy).

 Property addresses (but not names) of free plant recipients will be recorded by Council to monitor distribution and ensure the maximum number of plants per property is not exceeded.